nearform/notificami/packages/notificami-backend-core/README.md

 ## Postgres Model

-Wehn using the postgres storage, a notification is an obejct with the following properties
+When using the postgres storage, a notification is an object with the following properties

 ```
 Notification {